-There are a number of things that you need to do with security, adding a SSL certificate to your server, to serve web pages over https:// – even if your data is publicly available, is important to have at least wp-admin secured.
+There are a number of things that you need to do with security, adding an SSL certificate to your server, to serve web pages over https:// – even if your data is publicly available, it is important to have at least wp-admin secured.

-If you want to talk more about maintenance plan.[contact-form-7 404 "Not Found"]
+If you want to talk more about the maintenance plan, you can get in contact with me.